DiegoSalvador8/projects/README.md

 # Projects
-Collection of projects on econometric analysis and data visualization.
+Collection of projects on econometric analysis and data visualization in R.
-Note: All of my knowledge about programming in R and Python is self-thought, so please excuse any possible redundancies or inneficiencies in the scripts.